Car Repair and Preventative Maintenance Services in Dallas, TX

-For complete auto repair and preventative care for your vehicles, look no further than Driver’s Edge Complete Tire & Auto Service in the Dallas/Ft.
+For complete auto repair and preventative maintenance for your vehicles, look no further than Driver’s Edge Complete Tire & Auto Service in the Dallas/Ft.
 Worth area.
 Our mechanics are top ASE auto repair experts with the experience and training to service nearly every system in your car.
 Trust us with tune-ups, flat tires, oil changes, tire rotations, AC work, and transmission repair among many other services.
 Our Dallas brake shop also offers a thorough inspection service and can handle any auto repairs that are necessary.

 Preventative maintenance helps to keep your vehicle on the road rather than in the repair shop.
 A breakdown could leave you stranded in a dangerous situation and result in lost time in your day.
 At Driver’s Edge, our comprehensive preventative maintenance program offers regular services at 30,000-, 60,000-, and 90,000-mile intervals.
 We also perform warranty work that satisfies manufacturer requirements.